yowainwright/pastoralist/README.md

 </tbody>
 </table>

-Pastoralist keeps the package-manager instruction where it belongs and adds the missing review record: why the override exists, which packages still need it, which security provider found it, and when it can be removed.
+Pastoralist handles your overrides and gives you a apendix ledger so you know know why: why the override exists, which packages still need it, which security provider found it, and when it can be removed.

 <!-- first-run CLI commands from src/cli/parser/constants.ts and src/cli/cmds/init/ -->